Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

 $\beta$ in this equation indicates the curvature of the parabola.

-Overall, Eqs.~\ref{eq:polletta} or \ref{eq:cleary} can successfully describe the emission from a source with a mix of optically thick and thin regions (e.g., a lobe-dominated quasar with bright hot spots or a moderately bright core).
+Overall, equations~\ref{eq:polletta} or \ref{eq:cleary} can successfully describe the emission from a source with a mix of optically thick and thin regions (e.g., a lobe-dominated quasar with bright hot spots or a moderately bright core).

-{\sl Model 4--A Parabola with a Cutoff \& A Double Power-Law with an Exponential Cutoff: } In quasars with bright cores, the superposed self-absorbed components may generate spectral shapes not amenable to fitting with these simple models.
-Therefore, in our fourth model we consider a combination of Eqs.~\ref{eq:polletta} and \ref{eq:cleary}, where Eq.~\ref{eq:polletta} is solely used to describe the radio core emission, and Eq.~\ref{eq:cleary} describes radiation from the lobes/hot spots.
-We note that in this case, the core and lobe components each have their own cutoff frequency.
+{\sl Model 4--Parabola with a Cutoff \& Double Power-Law with an Exponential Cutoff: } In quasars with bright cores, the superposed self-absorbed components may generate spectral shapes not amenable to fitting with simple models.
+Our fourth model is a combination of equations ~\ref{eq:polletta} and \ref{eq:cleary}, where equation ~\ref{eq:polletta} is solely used to describe the radio core emission, and equation ~\ref{eq:cleary} describes radiation from the lobes and hot spots.
+In this case, the core and lobe components each have their own cutoff frequency.

-We fit these four models to the observed radio photometry using the \texttt{MPFIT} nonlinear least-square fitting function in IDL \citep{Markwardt2009}.
-The spectral slopes $\alpha_{1}$ and $\alpha_{2}$ in each model as well as $\beta$ and $\nu_{t}$ are free parameters, and the cutoff frequency is limited to $10^{10}<\rm \nu_{cutoff}<10^{14}$\,Hz.
+We fit the above four models to the observed radio photometry using the \texttt{MPFIT} nonlinear least-square fitting function in IDL \citep{Markwardt2009}.
+The spectral slopes $\alpha_{1}$ and $\alpha_{2}$ in each model as well as $\beta$ and $\nu_{t}$ are free parameters, and the cutoff frequency was limited to $10^{10}<\rm \nu_{cutoff}<10^{14}$\,Hz.